-Safe points is a feature that determines the behaviour of a point located on an object, e.g. line segment, segment of polyline, circular arc.
-Safe points feature can be turned ON or OFF.
-If Safe points is ON then line segments (segments of a polyline, circular arcs) in a construction of a point are treated as respective base objects.
-For example, a free point on a line segment is treated as a point on the baseline of the line segment, so that it can be dragged along the line outside the line-segment.
+Safe points is a feature that determines the behaviour of a point located on an object, such as a line segment, a segment of a polyline, a circular arc.
+Safe points feature can be enabled ON or OFF.
+If Safe points is set to ON, line and arc segments in a construction of a point are treated as the corresponding base objects.
+For example, a free point on a line segment is treated as a point on the baseline of the line segment, so that the point can be dragged along the line outside the line-segment.
 The intersection point of two line segments, constructed as intersection under Safe points ON, is constructed as the intersection of the corresponding baselines.
 We illustrate this feature with two examples (Figure 5).